Bastardkb/bastardkb.github.io/bg_scylla/09cables_to_splinky.md

 ![](../assets/pics/guides/charybdis/45.jpg)

 {: .warning }
 The cables need to be soldered on a specific side of the shield - otherwise, they will be difficult to route properly.
-Make sure to inspect the pictures carefully before soldering !
+Make sure to inspect the pictures carefully before soldering!

 Install the cables coming out of the flexible PCB assembly into those connectors, and solder them: